shellingford/ProjectEulerPython/README.md

 # ProjectEulerPython

-Project Euler solutions in Python
+Some of Project Euler solutions in Python as I'm slowly learning it from scratch.